Travel Trailer weight safe to tow

-The maximum caravan weight safe to tow depends on what tows it.
+The maximum travel trailer weight safe to tow depends on what tows it.
 This article by Collyn Rivers explains why – and how to know what it is.

-In earlier times, what caravans were considered safe to tow was based on their weight relative to that of the towing vehicle.
-That, however, was in an era when most new caravans were four or so metres long, weighed 1200-1500 kg (2650-3300 lb), and rarely towed above 80 km/h.
+In earlier times, what travel trailers were considered safe to tow was based on their weight relative to that of the towing vehicle.
+That, however, was in an era when most new travel trailers were four or so metres long, weighed 1200-1500 kg (2650-3300 lb), and rarely towed above 80 km/h.
 Where that length and weight still applies, such trailer/tow vehicle weight ratio remains fine.
 It is true, for example of (sanely laden) camper trailers.

-With caravans longer than 4 metres, the limiting weight largely relates to where the weight is distributed.
+With travel trailers longer than 4 metres, the limiting weight largely relates to where the weight is distributed.
 If over 6 metres that weight distribution is critical.
 This applies both to design and loading.

 Here’s how to feel for yourself how and why this matters.